scottrblock/brave-code-test/readme.md

 The gulpfile loads the utilities first, then lib files, and finally `main.js`.
 Anything used by the lib files are put in the utilities folder, and `main.js` only calls functions defined in the lib files.
 Eschewing es6 modules or a different JavaScript module standard in favor of this straightforward approach keeps the build process simple, and ensures no new features of JavaScript creep into older browsers.
 For a project of this size, I thought this was most appropriate, but exportable JavaScript modules certainly have their merit.

+## Browser Support
+This has been tested in modern browsers, modern mobile browsers, and IE back to version 9.
+The CSS animations work in IE back to version 10, but gracefully degrade in 9.
+The functionality still works as intended, just without the animation.
+Given IE 9's market share, providing this level of functionality seemed perfectly reasonable.

+Media queries are absent from this project, as it was not meant to work on a full-size desktop browser.
+Percentage-based layouts, fixed elements, and floats work in tandem to make the project render well on a variety of viewport sizes.

 ## TODO

 - Make the error alerts fade away like in the reference sprite.
 It currently just slides back up, the way it slides down